Geffreyvanderbos/geffreys-essays/src/essays/scales.md

 Music theory isn't as complicated as you thought.
 I'm unsure whether it is snobbery or I've just never been taught 'the right way'.
 Regardless, here's how I made sense of it.

-The fundamentals to music starts with the distance (interval) between notes.
+The fundamentals to music starts with the distance between notes (interval).

 Find the ♠  note on the piano keys below.
 Now, locate the adjacent key (♥).